At a Glance:

 involved in teaching of medical students.

-A sample preliminary resident schedule is outlined below.
+A sample preliminary resident schedule is outlined above.

-NOTE: We plan to structure the Preliminary Medicine resident schedules
+NOTE: We strive to structure the Preliminary Medicine residents’

-In addition to clinical rotations, preliminary Medicine residents will
+In addition to clinical rotations, preliminary Medicine residents actively